The initial list of speakers confirmed for Strata 2011 is below. This is a partial list, and new speakers are still being confirmed.

 Prior to this role, Zane was GM of virtualization business and marketing at Microsoft Corp., Zane Adam and his team was responsible for working across Microsoft business groups and operations groups to formulate business strategy and product offerings\marketing for customers and partners.
 Prior to this role, Zane was Senior Director in the Windows Server division where he managed the enterprise infrastructure marketing teams for Windows Server, Windows Compute Cluster Server, Microsoft Virtual Server, Windows Server Hyper-V and Windows Storage Server.
 Zane has been with Microsoft for twelve years.

 Before holding this position, Zane worked...
 Read More.

-Joseph Adler has many years of experience in data mining and data analysis at companies including DoubleClick, American Express, and VeriSign.
+Joseph Adler has many years of experience in data mining and data analysis at companies including DoubleClick, VeriSign, and LinkedIn.
 He graduated from MIT with an B.Sc. and M.Eng in Computer Science and Electrical Engineering.
 He is the inventor of several patents for computer security and cryptography, and the author of “Baseball Hacks” and “R in a Nutshell”.
-Currently, he is a principal data scientist at LinkedIn.
+Currently, he leads product management at Interana, a stealthy startup in Palo Alto.

 He is the author of a number of books, and from time to time he also stands in front of cameras.
 You can often find him at conferences talking about interesting things, or deploying sensors to measure them.
 He recently rolled out a mesh network of five hundred sensors motes covering the entire of Moscone West during Google I/O. He’s still recovering.